-In the design the Toolholder has been designed for a Myford or a lathe of similar size however there is no reason why the dimensions cannot be scaled to fit another machine.
-In fact I have 3 lathes all having this type of tool post the largest being a TOS of 12" centre height with 1" square tools and I have had no trouble at all.
+In the design, the Toolholder has been designed for a Myford or a lathe of similar size, however, there is no reason why the dimensions cannot be scaled to fit another machine.
+In fact, I have 3 lathes all having this type of tool post the largest being a TOS of 12″center height with 1″ square tools and I have had no trouble at all.

 If anybody wants to simplify the design there is no reason why one of the dovetail slots and a wedge cannot be left out of the design.
 It just means that you have to rotate the block to use internal tools.

 To allow parts to be used as jigs the wedges will be described first.

 This is made out of a piece of 1″dia.
 BDMS.
 3,5/8″ long.
 The front and side wedges are very similar except where one passes through the other.
 Face to length and centre one end.
 Grip by 3/4″ in the chuck and turn down to 3/4″dia. for 2,3/4″, then turn down the last 7/8″ to 3/8″dia and thread it 3/8 BSF.
 Remove from chuck and replace with side wedge.